- 21 min ago To Fast Or Not To Fast! A Nutritionist’s View On Fasting, Its Benefits And Side Effects

 During mid-night Yama disguised as a serpent came into the palace and tried to slide under the door of the bedroom.
 But his eyes were blinded by the luster of the coins and jewellery.
 So, Yama could not enter the bedroom of the prince.
 Instead, he climbed the heap of jewellery and sat there for the entire night, listening to the stories and songs.
 In the morning, Yama went away.

 Thus the prince was saved from the clutches of death.
 Hence, the day came to be celebrated as Dhanteras.

 Significance Of Dhanteras

 Dhanteras is an extremely significant day for the business community.
 New account books are bought on this day and placed before Goddess Lakshmi and Lord Kubera to get their blessings.
-People start new businesses on Dhanteras.
-It is believed that business started on this day becomes more profitable.
+People also start their new businesses on Dhanteras.
+It is believed that this day is auspicious to start a business and the business becomes more profitable.

 Devotees believe that if a girl child is born on Dhanteras, then this can bring good fortune for the family.
 She is believed to be the incarnation or the representative of Goddess Lakshmi.
 It is said that she invites wealth and prosperity in the house.

 Well, there are many folk stories related to Dhanteras.
 It is the faith and belief of people that make this festival quite popular.